9999years/cosi-21a/1.1-LinkedList/README.md

     mvn package

-Will generate an executable jar `rebeccaturner-PA1-Part1.jar` (and a source zip) in `target/`, which can be run with
+Will generate a source zip `rebeccaturner-PA1-Part1.zip` in `target/`.

-    java -jar target/rebeccaturner-PA1-Part1.jar
+Testing is easy too, with

+    mvn test

+But note that JUnit 5 is required and [parameterized tests][param] are used, so `org.junit.jupiter.junit-jupiter-params` is required as well; Maven will take care of this for you but as far as I know it’s essentially impossible to hand-install JUnit 5.

 ## Direct compilation